vitalboyzf/cloudberrydb-site/src/pages/bootcamp/102-cbdb-crash-course.md

 ## Lesson 0.
 Prerequisite

-Before starting this crash course, spend some time going through the [Cloudberry Database Tutorials Based on Single-Node Installation](./#1-cloudberrydb-sandbox) to get familiar with Cloudberry Database and how it works.
+Before starting this crash course, spend some time going through the [Apache Cloudberry Tutorials Based on Single-Node Installation](./#1-cloudberry-sandbox) to get familiar with Apache Cloudberry and how it works.

 ## Lesson 1.
 Where to read the official documentation

-Take a quick look at the official [CBDB Documentation](https://cloudberrydb.org/docs).
+Take a quick look at the official [Cloudberry Documentation](https://cloudberry.apache.org/docs).
 No need to worry if you do not understand everything.

 ## Lesson 2.
 How to install CBDB

 To begin your journey with CBDB, you are expected to install CBDB in your preferred environment.
 The following options are available:

-- For testing or trying out CBDB in a sandbox environment, see [Install CBDB in a Sandbox](./cbdb-sandbox).
+- For testing or trying out CBDB in a sandbox environment, see [Install Cloudberry in a Sandbox](./cbdb-sandbox).
-- For deploying CBDB in other environments (including the production environment) and the prerequisite software/hardware configuration, see [CBDB Deployment Guide](https://cloudberrydb.org/docs/cbdb-op-deploy-guide).
+- For deploying CBDB in other environments (including the production environment) and the prerequisite software/hardware configuration, see [Cloudberry Deployment Guide](https://cloudberry.apache.org/docs/cbdb-op-deploy-guide).

 ## Lesson 3.
 Cluster architecture